-These successful applications are enabled by my integrative approach: I use my cognitive science theories in deciding the target actions for experimentation (e.g. explanations, motivational messages) and the metrics to optimize (e.g. student ratings, response rates).
-To generate new actions I design crowdsourcing workflows, leveraging my human-computer interaction research.
+We use cognitive science theories in deciding the target actions for experimentation (e.g. explanations, motivational messages) and the metrics to optimize (e.g. student ratings, response rates).
+To generate new actions we design crowdsourcing workflows, leveraging our human-computer interaction research.
 Data from experiments is analyzed using methods from Bayesian statistics, and algorithms from machine learning are used to turn data into dynamic enhancement and personalization of users' experiences.
-My self-improving systems are powered by combining human intelligence – in generating hypotheses that can be tested with data – with statistical machine learning – to automate rapid iteration and improvement.
+Our self-improving systems are powered by combining human intelligence – in generating hypotheses that can be tested with data – with statistical machine learning – to automate rapid iteration and improvement.

-In blending scientific research and applications I collaborate and consult with domain/topic experts, instructors, designers, and researchers from diverse disciplines like education, psychology, and computer science.
-I draw on theories and methodology from research I have done, as well as synthesizing findings from other scientists, work on behavior change, reviews of evidence-based best practices for teaching and learning, practical experience as a statistics tutor, evaluations of educational technology products & authoring tools for e-learning, experience as an ed-tech consultant and science & technology advisor, and my own active development of interactive learning and behavior change resources.
+In blending scientific research and applications we collaborate and consult with domain/topic experts, instructors, designers, and researchers from diverse disciplines like education, psychology, and computer science.
+We draw on theories and methodology from the lab research, as well as synthesizing findings from other scientists, work on behavior change, reviews of evidence-based best practices for teaching and learning, Prof. Williams practical experience as a statistics tutor, ed-tech consultant and science & technology advisor, and evaluations of educational technology products & authoring tools for e-learning.

-I am currently a Research Fellow at Harvard's VPAL (Vice Provost for Advances in Learning) Research Group, and a member of the Intelligent Interactive Systems group led by Krzysztof Gajos in Computer Science.
+I am currently an Assistant Professor in Computer Science at the University of Toronto (with a Graduate appointment in Psychology and Statistics).
+Previously I was an Assistant Professor in the School of Computing (Information Systems & Analytics, and NUS HCI Lab) at National University of Singapore (NUS).
+Prior to that I was a Research Fellow at Harvard's VPAL (Vice Provost for Advances in Learning) Research Group, and a member of the Intelligent Interactive Systems group led by Krzysztof Gajos in Computer Science.
 I have a courtesy appointment as a Research Scientist in Computer Science at Worcester Polytechnic Institute, where I am a co-PI with Neil Heffernan on an NSF Cyberinfrastructure grant.
 We use the ASSISTments K12 online math platform to crowdsource randomized controlled trials from the broader scientific community.

 I was previously a postdoc at Stanford University in the Graduate School of Education and Lytics Lab, working with the Office of the Vice Provost for Online Learning and Candace Thille's Open Learning Initiative.
 I received my PhD in Computational Cognitive Science from UC Berkeley's Psychology Department.
 I worked with Tania Lombrozo to investigate why prompting people to explain "why?" helps learning, and with Tom Griffiths on using Bayesian statistics and methods from machine learning to characterize learning, reasoning, and judgment.